-- Policy LU 5.1 Housing Options.
-Provide opportunities for a wide range of housing types, sizes, and densities.

-Delive LU 5.2 An ensities. - Policy LU 5.2Accessory Dwelling Units (ADUs).
-Allow Accessory Dwelling Units under specified conditions in single-family residential designations. - Policy LU 5.3Protect Neighborhoods.
-Develop local neighborhood plans to strengthen and protect residential neighborhoods and historic areas from infill development. - Policy LU 5.4Establish a Sense of Place and Pride.
-Strive to establish facilities and land uses in neighborhoods that help give vibrancy, a sense of place and pride, and a feeling of uniqueness; such as activity centers and points of interest. - Policy LU 5.5 Encourage Compatible Land Uses.
-Where environmental constraints reduce the amount of buildable land, and/or where adjacent land differs in uses or density, implement the Comprehensive Plan and zoning designations that encourage compatible transitional uses. - Policy LU 5.6Serve the Needs of the Community.
+- POLICY LU 5.1 Housing Options.
+Provide opportunities for a wide range of housing types, sizes, and densities. - POLICY LU 5.2 Accessory Dwelling Units (ADUs).
+Allow Accessory Dwelling Units under specified conditions in single-family residential designations. - POLICY LU 5.3 Protect Neighborhoods.
+Develop local neighborhood plans to strengthen and protect residential neighborhoods and historic areas from infill development. - POLICY LU 5.4 Establish a Sense of Place and Pride.
+Strive to establish facilities and land uses in neighborhoods that help give vibrancy, a sense of place and pride, and a feeling of uniqueness; such as activity centers and points of interest. - POLICY LU 5.5 Encourage Compatible Land Uses.
+Where environmental constraints reduce the amount of buildable land, and/or where adjacent land differs in uses or density, implement the Comprehensive Plan and zoning designations that encourage compatible transitional uses. - POLICY LU 5.6Serve the Needs of the Community.
 Ensure a process is developed to prevent barriers in the development of neighborhood schools, senior and childcare facilities, parks, and other uses that serve the needs of the immediate area and the residents of Monroe.